carpentries-incubator/reproducible-ml-workflows/episodes/pixi-intro.md

 and make a pull request to merge your changes into your remote's default branch.

-We'll follow this pattern for every episode.
+We'll follow this pattern for every episode:
+* Create a new feature branch
+* Add and commit work to a pull request as we go
+* Merge the pull request at the end

 :::